Data Quality Metric Library

 Consequence of Poor Quality Data

-Records not associated with a carriageway are not included in calculating the ONRC Amenity Performance Measure results.
+Records not associated with a carriageway are also not included in calculating the ONRC Amenity Performance Measure results.

 Metric has been updated to exclude carriageways with a 'Not Required' ONRC.